OpenConext/OpenConext-deploy/README.md

 Edit your inventory file
 Edit group_var and host_var files if necessary

+Create an ansible vault in secrets and name it secrets.yml, an unencrypted example can be found in secrets/secret_example.yml
-The final setup will look like this:
+More information about vaults: https://docs.ansible.com/projects/ansible/latest/vault_guide/index.html The final setup will look like this:

 - group_vars/all.yml
 - group_vars/\<GROUPNAME\>.yml
+- secrets/secrets.yml
 - host_vars/\<HOSTNAME\>/yml
 - inventory
 - Openconext-deploy/provision.yml